The following professionals lent their expertise to this article:

 • Practicum-Clinical Management & Decision-Making

 Enrolling in an online program, especially one in a hands-on field like healthcare, can be intimidating.
-You likely have questions about admissions, graduation, and everything in between.
-That’s why we’ve compiled and answered some of the most common FAQs about earning an RN to BSN online in South Carolina below.
+You likely have questions about admissions, graduation, and everything in between, so we’ve compiled and answered some of the most common FAQs about earning an RN to BSN online in South Carolina below.

 What should I look for in an RN to BSN degree program in South Carolina?